-Primary Airport - The airport with the most volume in the TRACON's airspace.
+Primary Airport - The airport with the most volume in the Approach Control's airspace.

-Proximity Airports - To be counted as a proximity airport, an airport must have at least 300,000 operations per year, and must have one (1) or more additional airports within ten (10) miles (center of airport to center of airport) that also have 300,000 operations or more.
+Proximity Airports - To be counted as a proximity airport, an airport must have at least 300,000 operations per year, and must have one or more additional airports within ten (10) miles (center of airport to center of airport) that also have 300,000 operations or more per year.